What alternative Middle Easts have existed, are existing and, perhaps one day, could exist within and beyond differently imagined borders?

-Tyre’s nautical wonderland has ebbed and flowed throughout its centuries-long history.
-This is a story about its contemporary fishermen and how the Israeli occupation interrupted their seafaring ways, sometimes rerouting them towards deadly results.
+Boat over troubled water Tyre's nautical wonderland has ebbed and flowed throughout its centuries-long history.
+This is a story about its contemporary fishermen and how the Israeli occupation interrupted their seafaring ways, often rerouting them towards deadly results.

 A majestic Ottoman-style villa stands at the end of the port.
 From a distance, it seems to float on the sea, gracefully composed despite the raging waves.
 Nearby, fishermen gather around weathered wooden tables.
 Some slumped on their chairs, languidly, while others gesticulate to one another wildly.
 They watch over the men on duty; there are those who patiently sew their nets in a patch of shade, those who band with other men to dock their felukas and those who quietly navigate their way out to sea.
 They are men of all ages, and there's not a woman in sight.